 On the PvP front rogues at one point enjoyed the possibility of "stunlocks" in Player Versus Player, which meant they could use their various stunning/disabling skills to make an enemy completely unable to defend themselves for an unlimited amount of time.
-Once a rogue caught you, you were dead - end of story.
+If a rogue caught you alone, you were dead - end of story.
 The infamous 'World of Roguecraft' series of videos featured a player using stun locks along with the Eviscerate move, which at the time did static damage no matter what the user's attack stats were, to kill players while naked, using the weakest dagger in the game.
 This was counteracted by so-called Diminishing Returns in PvP, which make such abilities less and less effective the more they are used against the same opponent in a certain timeframe, as well as special PvP equipment that allows players to break free of one such effect every few minutes.
 Players could similarly use Fear spells to permanently lock down players until the implementation of diminishing returns.

 For a period of time in 2v2 arena, all the top teams were Warrior/Druid, caused by a coincidental occurrence of warriors and druids becoming kings of PvP damage and healing (respectively) at the same time.
 The Warrior had high armor, high damage, and great debuffs.
 The Druid had instant-cast heals, high speed in cat form to escape targeting, high armor in bear form if it couldn't, and also had great debuffs.
 The classes weren't game breakers on their own, but as a team in a 2v2 scenario and played by skilled players they were almost unkillable.
 Video exists from this period of Warrior/Druid teams fighting each other and the match going on for hours.